 Another great, yet often underutilized way to gain new job opportunities is by word of mouth and networking in different groups.
 When you’re vocal about the work you do and the services that you offer, it allows people to keep you top of mind when it comes to new job opportunities and offers that they know of.

 According to a Nielsen report, 92% of people trust recommendations that they hear from friends and family over other sources of marketing and they’d be more apt to hire someone that is a “friend of a friend”.
-When you’re consistently sharing your work, availability and openness to remote job opportunities, it can open up a new world of professional opportunities.
+When you’re consistently sharing your work, availability, and openness to remote job opportunities, it can open up a new world of professional opportunities.

 Facebook might be the least conventional way to find remote work but it works just the same.
 Most people hone in on LinkedIn when thinking about social networks to find work opportunities but with the rise of Facebook groups that focus on remote work and the digital nomad lifestyle; you’re able to find ample opportunities and conversations regards job opportunities or new freelance positions within various companies.

-Staying tuned into various conversations in Facebook groups might allow for you to encounter job offers for remote work, especially if the groups you’re participating in have a focus of remote work, travel and location independence.
+Staying tuned into various conversations in Facebook groups might allow for you to encounter job offers for remote work, especially if the groups you’re participating in have a focus on remote work, travel and location independence.

 What unconventional tips or tricks do you have for finding new job opportunities that allow you to work smarter and live better from anywhere in the world?